I only write numbers in base 10.

 Who am I?

 My name is Pablo Rauzy, but I also go by p4bl0, mostly when I'm not away from keyboard.
 I'm an associate professor of computer science at Université Paris 8 – Vincennes à Saint-Denis, where I'm teaching various topics to licence students, and security to master students.
-I'm a member of the LIASD laboratory, where my research focuses on unifying security and privacy by combining formal and offensive approaches.
+I'm a member of the LIASD laboratory, where my long-term research goal is to unify security and privacy by combining formal and offensive approaches.
 Apart from my life as an associate professor, I also handle sounds and lights for La Corde Sensible, an awesome theater company.
 This is me with a giant ladle on my head, and here is a more recent picture, taken after a live public broadcast of my favorite radio show.

 My research interests lie in information security, with a focus on the preservation of privacy and thus, of freedom.
-More details about my research can be found on my dedicated page.
+More details about my research can be found on its dedicated page.

 I value hacker ethic very highly.
 I'm a strong supporter of free software and free culture ("free" as in "freedom"), and of the open access movement in particular.
 This is why I'm a member of the Free Software Foundation and the April, as well as a supporter of La Quadrature du Net and Software Freedom Conservancy.
-And this is also why all of the research papers I write are available to anyone for free on this website or on various scientific repositories such as the IACR ePrint Archive and arXiv.
+It is also why all of the research papers I write are available to anyone for free on this website or on various scientific repositories such as the IACR ePrint Archive and arXiv.
 If you also support open access and want to make your research available, Dissemin can help you with that.

 I love absurd stuff, so much that I co-founded the club Inutile with Antoine Amarilli.